 They are now extending this study to include a larger group of participants with a more varied symptom profile with the aim of symptom profiling and producing symptom severity miR profiles.

 Dr Camila Malto Romano is a microbiologist at the Instituto de Medicina Tropical de São Paulo at Universidade de São Paulo, where she researches viral evolution and virus-host interaction.
 In September 2017 she received samples from the UKMEB to begin a study into ME/CFS.

-My group has been working with endogenous retrovirus (ERV) activity in healthy and neurological disorders, looking for distinct expression profiles of the ERVs that would be linked to the development of diseases of unknown or supposedly multiple aetiologies.
-In our most recent project, ‘Investigation of human endogenous retrovirus expression in individuals with myalgic encephalomyelitis’, we intend to identify differences in expression profiles of the endogenous retroviruses between healthy and ME/CFS patients.
+Her group has been working with endogenous retrovirus (ERV) activity in healthy and neurological disorders, looking for distinct expression profiles of the ERVs that would be linked to the development of diseases of unknown or supposedly multiple aetiologies.
+Their most recent project, ‘Investigation of human endogenous retrovirus expression in individuals with myalgic encephalomyelitis’, intendd to identify differences in expression profiles of the endogenous retroviruses between healthy and ME/CFS patients.
 Although ERVs have been very well explored on several conditions, there is a lack of studies dedicated to their role on ME/CFS.